EDDiscovery/EDDiscovery-Mac/README.md

 All this is done automatically without user interaction.

 UI side, at present you can:
+- switch between different commanders (each will have its own settings and data)
 - browse your jump history
 - select single jumps and see system information
 - add / edit / removed comments (changes will be synced to EDSM)